Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Measurement efficiency in sp-QCNN

-It is worth noting that sp-QCNN may not improve the measurement efficiency by exactly $n$ times.
+It is worth noting that the sp-QCNN does not necessarily improve the measurement efficiency by a factor of $\mO(n)$.
 This is because, in each shot, $n$ measurement outcomes are correlated to each other via quantum entanglement.
-For example, if the output state is the GHZ state $\ket{\psi}=(\ket{000\cdots}+\ket{111\cdots})/\sqrt{2}$, then sp-QCNN does not improve the measurement efficiency at all because the $n$ outcomes are completely correlated and can only provide one bit of information.
-In contrast, if the output state is the W state $\ket{\psi}=(\ket{100\cdots00}+\ket{010\cdots00}+\cdots+\ket{000\cdots01})/\sqrt{n}$, then the exact expectation value can be obtained with only one shot by measuring all the qubits in sp-QCNN, whereas many measurements are required in nonsplitting QCNN.
-Therefore, how well sp-QCNN improves the measurement efficiency depends on the details of the problem, such as input data and circuit structure.
-Later, we will analytically prove that sp-QCNN can improve the measurement efficiency by $\mO(n)$ times for a typical random input state.
+For example, if the output state is the GHZ state $\ket{\psi}=(\ket{000\cdots}+\ket{111\cdots})/\sqrt{2}$, then the sp-QCNN does not improve the measurement efficiency at all because the $n$ outcomes are completely correlated and can only provide one bit of information.
+In contrast, if the output state is the W state $\ket{\psi}=(\ket{100\cdots00}+\ket{010\cdots00}+\cdots+\ket{000\cdots01})/\sqrt{n}$, then the exact expectation value can be obtained with only one shot by measuring all the qubits in the sp-QCNN, whereas many measurements are required in the nonsplitting QCNN.
+Therefore, how well the sp-QCNN improves the measurement efficiency depends on the details of the problem, such as input data and circuit parameters.
+Later, we will analytically prove that the sp-QCNN can improve the measurement efficiency by a factor of $\mO(n)$ for a typical random input state.

-The advantage of sp-QCNN is illustrated in Fig.~\ref{fig: variance}(a).
-In actual experiments, we cannot obtain the exact expectation value $\braket{Z_1}_\text{ns}$ or $\braket{Z_\text{avg}}$ because of statistical errors.
+The advantage of the sp-QCNN is illustrated in Fig.~\ref{fig: variance}(a).
+In actual experiments, we cannot obtain the exact expectation value because of statistical errors.
 Therefore it is usually estimated from the mean value of a finite number of measurement outcomes.
-In nonsplitting QCNN, the estimated value is generally drawn from the Gaussian distribution with a variance of $\mO(1/N_\text{shot})$ in accordance with the central limited theorem.
-In sp-QCNN, we obtain $n$ measurement outcomes at once and thus expect that the variance scales as $\mO(1/nN_\text{shot})$, indicating the $\mO(n)$ times improvement of measurement efficiency.
+In the nonsplitting QCNN, the estimated value is generally drawn from the Gaussian distribution with a variance of $\mO(1/N_\text{shot})$ in accordance with the central limit theorem.
+In the sp-QCNN, we obtain $n$ measurement outcomes at once and thus expect that the variance scales as $\mO(1/nN_\text{shot})$, indicating the $\mO(n)$ times improvement of measurement efficiency.
+We note that the sp-QCNN can improve the measurement efficiency of the conventional QCNN, not necessarily other QNNs.
+Our model further enhances the feasibility of QCNNs, bringing its practical quantum advantages closer to realization.

-To quantify the effectiveness of sp-QCNN, we introduce the relative measurement efficiency:
+To quantify the effectiveness of the sp-QCNN, we introduce the relative measurement efficiency: